SCOPE OF THIS CHAPTER

 In January 2017, minor amendments were made to Section 2, Action to be Taken by Professionals Receiving the Disclosure.

 - Action to be Taken by Professionals Receiving the Disclosure

 - Response from Police and Social Care

 Child abuse may relate to physical, sexual or emotional abuse or neglect and may have occurred at any point during the adult's childhood; there is no time limit on reporting these offences.

-Practitioners working with adults should make clear at the outset of their involvement and at the time of any disclosure, circumstances where information may need to be shared, and that some types of information may need to be shared without consent.
+Practitioners working with adults should make clear at the outset of their involvement and at the time of any disclosure, circumstances where information may need to be shared and explain that some types of information may need to be shared without consent.
 This is in line with current information sharing protocols and is particularly relevant to those in a therapeutic role.

 An alleged perpetrator may continue to present a risk to children, and if the information is not shared, there is potential for children to remain at risk of harm and further abuse.
 It may also be the case that there are other historical victims.

 2. Action to be Taken by Professionals Receiving the Disclosure

 When an adult discloses that they were abused as a child, a referral should be made to Children's Social Care in the first instance once it is believed sufficient information or evidence is known to safeguard a child /children or vulnerable adult or to actively investigate an allegation.
 This may also include referrals where the adult wishes to remain anonymous.
 If the referral is also being made to the Police separately contact should be made via telephone number 101 to your local police force.

 Whilst acknowledging that there are balances and challenges in supporting adults who make historical disclosures of abuse, decisions regarding referral to the Police must be taken in a timescale that protects children.